SayBender/SEFEE/README.md

 ```
 MVRFdo.m
 ```
-the above script loads the data and uses the sample data to run the experiment.
+the above script loads the data and uses the sample data provided to run the experiment.
 You don't need to convert or create the data.
 However, you can refer to MVRFdataprep.m to create different subsets for train and test sets based on the sample tensor.

 ----------------------------------------------------------------------------------------------------